The Master of Engineering Science (Biomedical) is a 72 unit program offered by the College of Science and Engineering.

 ENGR9811 Solid Mechanics GE (4.5 units)

-**Students who have completed an engineering degree may undertake an alternative program of study.
+*Students who have completed an engineering degree may undertake an alternative program of study.
 Students who complete this alternative program of study with an average grade of credit or higher will be able to transfer to the Master of Engineering (Biomedical) and complete in 2 years.
-Students should discuss their program with the Director of Studies.
+Students should discuss their program with the Course Coordinator.